RafaySystems/terraform-provider-rafay/docs/resources/config_context.md

 ***Optional***

-- `sensitive` (Boolean) data is the base64 encoded contents of the file if set to true
+- `sensitive` (Boolean) Determines whether the value is sensitive or not, accordingly applies encryption on it

 <a id="nestedblock--spec--variables"></a>
 ### Nested Schema for `spec.variables`